-Nurse practitioners play an important role, providing healthcare to many people who would otherwise receive none.
-In 2012, according to a national survey, there were an estimated 154,000 licensed nurse practitioners in the United States.
-Of these, about 127,000 were providing patient care, and about half of these are family nurse practitioners working in primary care practices or facilities.
+Nurse practitioners (NPs) play an important role, providing healthcare to many people who would otherwise receive none.
+NPs increase patient access to healthcare and are committed to their roles as patient advocates.
+According to the AANP National Nurse Practitioner Database, there are currently more than 325,000 licensed nurse practitioners in the United States.
+Of these, about 89% are certified in an area of primary care, and about 70% work in primary care practices or facilities.

-A family nurse practitioner is a specialized nurse trained to provide comprehensive and continual healthcare for adults and children within the community.
+A family nurse practitioner is a specialized nurse trained to provide comprehensive primary, acute and specialty healthcare for adults and children within the community.
 Nurse practitioners, at minimum, must hold a master's degree.

-Much like a family doctor, a family nurse practitioner who works in a primary care setting will deliver comprehensive care to patients over their life spans.
+Much like a family doctor, a family nurse practitioner who works in a primary care setting will deliver comprehensive care to patients over their life spans, including disease prevention and healthy lifestyle instruction.
 Their duties can include the following:

 - Obtaining histories and conducting physical and/or psychological examinations